 • Waterproof sleeping bag liners fit into a regular sleeping bag.
 They provide a comfortable, waterproof surface for sleeping without raising questions from other campers.

-• Mattress overlays can be used on top of a sheet or used inside a sleeping bag.
+• Waterproof overlays can be used on top of a sheet or used inside a sleeping bag.
 The overlays can be discreetly pulled into place when your child is ready to go to sleep.
-The new blue cloud overlays are colorful and look like a regular piece of bedding.
+The new blue star overlays are colorful and look like a regular piece of bedding.

 • Make arrangements with the camp counselor to have toileting twice before bedtime and to continue a lifting routine if this is used successfully at home.
 (Lifting is when a caregiver walks the child to the bathroom at a designated time.)